denten-books/plain-text/2-metaphor.md

 virtual object, such as a virtual floppy disk," they continue.
-Crucially, the virtual object may be accessible either in what the authors referred to as the "host system world" or in the "emulating processor world," even when the "virtual floppy disk may have a filing system alien to the host system world.
+Crucially, the virtual object may be accessible either in what the authors referred to as the "host system world" or in the "emulating processor world," even when the "virtual floppy disk may have a filing system alien to the host system world."
-[@beard_data_1990, 1]" In other words, the arrangement of information on the screen---the poetics of emulated space---may be incompatible with the arrangement of electromagnetic charges on the floppy disk itself---the poetics of inscription.
+[@beard_data_1990, 1] In other words, the arrangement of information on the screen---the poetics of emulated space---may be incompatible with the arrangement of electromagnetic charges on the floppy disk itself---the poetics of inscription.